rosettatype/design-regression/_posts/2021-02-05-exploring-disfluency.md

 ## What we did

-To address our two research questions, we obtained participants’; judgments of legibility and of memory, and measured the speed and accuracy of identifying and remembering words.
+To address our two research questions, we obtained participants’ judgments of legibility and of memory, and measured the speed and accuracy of identifying and remembering words.

-We accept that our study does not reflect ‘normal reading’; but is a first step towards exploring potential differences between designers and non-designers in the context of disfluency theory.
+We accept that our study does not reflect ‘normal reading’ but is a first step towards exploring potential differences between designers and non-designers in the context of disfluency theory.

 <aside><strong>3:</strong> Arial was chosen as it is widely used and bundled with Windows OS; Sans Forgetica was chosen as the font <a href="https://www.theguardian.com/artanddesign/2018/oct/04/font-of-all-knowledge-researchers-develop-typeface-they-say-can-boost-memory">specifically designed to boost memory</a>, as described in the newspaper article by Martin (2018).</aside>